MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_Data_Sections.md

 # About Data Sections

-### Short Description
+## Short Description

 Explains Data sections, which isolate text strings and other read-only data from script logic.

-### Long Description
+## Long Description

-Scripts that are designed for Windows PowerShell can have one or more Data sections that contain only data.
+Scripts that are designed for PowerShell can have one or more Data sections that contain only data.
 You can include one or more Data sections in any script, function, or advanced function.
 The content of the Data section is restricted to a specified subset of the Windows